saini-nikhil/MealMaster/README.md

 Provide instructions and examples on how to use your project.

 ## Credentials
-Provide user credentials for authenticated pages.
+ user credentials for authenticated pages.
 Email - nikhil1@gmail.com
 Password = 12345@